Skip to main content

 The character subtly debuted in Asterix and the Banquet, waiting outside a charcuterie shop in Lutèce.
 Initially unnamed, Dogmatix followed Asterix and Obelix through the adventure, barking only to catch Obelix’s attention at the end.
 Obelix affectionately gave him a bone.
 Albert Uderzo, the artist, originally planned for Asterix to pet the dog but changed his mind at the last moment.

 Dogmatix’s role in the stories soon became more and more important.
-Already in Asterix and Cleopatra he saves Asterix, Obelix and Getafix after they got lost in a pyramid.
+Already in the next album, Asterix and Cleopatra, he saves Asterix, Obelix and Getafix after they got lost in a pyramid and he manages to get them out.

 Name Origins